mayankh25081/mayankh25081/README.md

 # 💫 About Me:
-I am a 2nd year student of Mnit Jaipur , currently pursuing my B.tech in electronics and communication engineering.<br> I'm a hardcore programmer with a good hold on data structures and algorithms and into competitive programming.<br> I have a lot of interest and good hold on website design and development.
+I am student of Mnit Jaipur , currently pursuing my B.tech in electronics and communication engineering.<br> I'm a hardcore programmer with a good hold on data structures and algorithms and into competitive programming.<br> I have a lot of interest and good hold on website design and development.

 ## 🌐 Socials: